Skip to content

 Here’s what to look for:

-• External Party: the auditor is typically an external party, not employed by your organization.
+• External Party: the auditor is typically an external party, not employed by your organisation.
 This helps ensure objectivity and impartiality.

-• Revenue Sources: the auditor should not derive more revenue from non-audit work than audit work for your organization.
-They should focus on audit work and prioritize it over consulting or advisory services.
+• Revenue Sources: the auditor should not derive more revenue from non-audit work than audit work for your organisation.
+They should focus on audit work and prioritise it over consulting or advisory services.
 If this balance is not maintained, their judgment could be compromised.

 • No Prior Involvement: the auditor should not have been involved in the design of the subject matter.
 An auditor marking their own work is a conflict of interest.
 They need to remain objective.